Queensland Audit Office

 Public-Private Partnership (Transparency and Accountability) Bill 2024

-This bill would have required the Queensland Government to be more open about Public-Private Partnerships (PPPs) used to deliver major infrastructure like roads, hospitals, and Olympic venues.
-It responded to audit findings that the public has limited visibility into whether these deals represent value for money.
+This bill would have required the Queensland Government to be more open about Public-Private Partnerships (PPPs) used to deliver major infrastructure.
+It responded to Queensland Audit Office findings that the public has limited visibility into whether these deals represent value for money, and to the Coaldrake review's recommendations about government transparency.
 The bill lapsed at the end of the 57th Parliament and did not become law.

 21/8/2024· Lapsed· Mr S Andrew MP